 Residents looking to resume using their reusable bags are encouraged to contact individual businesses directly regarding their current bag policies.

-*Single-use plastic bags can be provided by businesses to customers until enforcement of the bylaw resumes in November.
+*Single-use plastic bags can be provided by businesses to customers until enforcement of the bylaw resumes.
 City staff will reach out to local businesses to ensure they are aware of the City’s plans to resume enforcement of the bylaw and to address any questions or concerns.*